 Multi-pattern mics typically utilize a dual-membrane capsule with back-to-back cardioid diaphragms/”capsules.”
 The various polar pattern options are obtained by combining the signals of the two diaphragms in varying phase and amplitude relationships.

-In order to achieve the wide cardioid polar pattern, these capsules combine the two cardioid patterns in equal polarity but with greater amplitude of the front-facing mic signal relative to the rear-facing mic signal.
+To achieve the wide cardioid polar pattern, these capsules combine the two cardioid patterns in equal polarity but with greater amplitude of the front-facing mic signal than the rear-facing mic signal.